lucianokelvin/kotlin-design-partner/README.md

-# Factory Method
+# Abstract Factory

-The factory method is a creational pattern that allows creating object families always based on their abstract classes and not their concrete classes.
+The Abstract Factory is a creational pattern that allows creating object families always based on their abstract classes and not their concrete classes.

 In our example we have a GUI that changes the instances of the Button or Window depending on the OS used.
 The algorithm